gbmhunter/blog/content/electronics/components/resistors/_index.md

 Power resistors is a term used with resistors which are usually rated to dissipate 1W or more of power (without heatsinking).

-{{% figure src="bunch-of-ceramic-power-resistors.jpg" width="600" caption="A bunch of ceramic power resistors rated from 5 to 25W of power dissipation." %}}
+{{% figure ref="fig-bunch-of-ceramic-power-resistors" src="_assets/bunch-of-ceramic-power-resistors.jpg" width="600" caption="A bunch of ceramic power resistors rated from 5 to 25W of power dissipation." %}}

-They can be used to intentionally heat things, as the picture below shows.
-This image below is a common 5W resistor being used to heat a small container of oil, with a copper thermostat from a hot water cylinder being used to control the temperature.
+Power resistors can be used to intentionally heat things. {{% ref "fig-using-a-power-resistor-to-heat-oil" %}} shows a common 5W resistor being used to heat a small container of oil, with a copper thermostat from a hot water cylinder being used to control the temperature.

-{{% figure src="using-a-power-resistor-to-heat-oil.jpg" width="800" caption="Power resistors can be used for heating.
+{{% figure ref="fig-using-a-power-resistor-to-heat-oil" src="_assets/using-a-power-resistor-to-heat-oil.jpg" width="800" caption="Power resistors can be used for heating.
 This photo shows a 5W resistor being used to heat a small container of oil, with a thermostat from a hot water cylinder to control the temperature." %}}

 ## Current-Sense Resistors

 Current-sense resistors are a label given to low-valued, high precision (1% or better), and high power resistors that are good for using in current-sense circuits.
 Sometimes there is nothing special about these resistors (it's purely a marketing term), othertimes they may have two additional terminals for _Kelvin sensing_.
 A four terminal resistor is also called an _ammeter shunt_.
 Two of the terminals are used to pass the high current, the other two are used to measure to voltage drop across the resistor.
 This gets rid of measurement errors due to voltage drop in the wires going to the resistor (when the sense line and high-current path are the same thing).

-{{% figure src="current-sensing-resistor-large-four-lead.jpg" width="500" caption="A large four-lead current sensing resistor." %}}
+{{% figure ref="fig-current-sensing-resistor-large-four-lead" src="_assets/current-sensing-resistor-large-four-lead.jpg" width="500" caption="A large four-lead current sensing resistor." %}}

 More information and schematics on how to make current-sense circuits can be found on the [Current-Sensing page](/electronics/circuit-design/current-sensing).